Romanian record charts: 1995–2012: Romanian Top 100, and UPFR and Media Forest charts

 The airplay-based Romanian Top 100 was founded in 1995 as the country's first national chart; however, it had another name until 1996.
+It was compiled by the local label Media Services.
 The first year-end chart was published in 1997.
 From 1998 onwards, the chart was announced during a two-hour radio show called Romanian Top 100 Radio Show hosted by disc jockey Adi Simion and created by VentoStudio.
 Aired by 57 radio stations in Romania, it was originally titled Romanian Top 100 Bravo Show due to a partnership with Bravo.
 From 1999, the Romanian Top 100 was compiled by Body M Production A-V with the help of a "special software".
 At the time, over 110 independent radio stations in Romania were considered when compiling the chart, with each submitting their own airplay statistics.
 The compiling process was similar to the Eurochart Hot 100.
 The results were sent to music specialists in Romania, among others.

 As of April 2001, the Romanian Top 100 had reached over 250 editions.
 In 2005, the number of radio stations involved in the making of the chart rose to 120, with 500 editions produced by then.
 The chart was included in Billboard's Music & Media until that magazine's cancellation in 2003.
+At one point, the most successful songs of the previous year were chosen to be performed at the Mamaia Music Festival based on their performance on the ranking.
 The Romanian Top 100 significantly lacks archives for the late 2000s; at that time, Nielsen Music Control and Uniunea Producătorilor de Fonograme din România (UPFR) began publishing charts which reflected the most-broadcast songs on radio stations and television channels throughout Romania.
 However, it is unknown whether the two were affiliated with the Romanian Top 100, and whether their rankings can be used to substitute the missing Romanian Top 100 archives.
 In the 2010s, the Romanian Top 100—compiled by Media Forest—was announced during a weekly podcast on Kiss FM by disc jockey Andreea Berghea.
 Media Forest had previously begun publishing weekly radio and television airplay charts on their website starting with July 2009.
 The Romanian Top 100 ceased publication in February 2012, with its last edition on 19 February.